Browse the glossary using this index

 Training Requirements – Deafblind: 1:1 training content includes roles/responsibilities of the provider and deafblind person; sharing preferences for communication, information access and guiding; confidentiality/ethics and boundaries.
 All must sign an agreement regarding the provision and use of services.

-Program Coordination: part-time, volunteer staff
+Program Coordination: part-time, volunteers

 Provider Pay Rate: Hourly rate: $35/hr.
 Minimum assignment: 2 hours.